Retirement Guide

 Pensions

-Defined benefit plans provide the retired employee with a fixed (“defined”) monthly payment.
+Pensions, which fall under the defined benefit plan category, provide the retired employee with a fixed ("defined") monthly payment.
 Each organization will have its own formula for calculating the monthly benefit, but it’s typically based on such factors as years of service with the company, role and compensation.
 Most defined benefit plan benefits are taxable as ordinary income.

 For retirees, the biggest advantages to defined benefit plans are that the monthly benefit is fixed and guaranteed.
 Because the amount is fixed, you know exactly how much you can expect every month in retirement, regardless of how the stock market is performing.
 Most plans are also insured by the federal government through the Pension Benefit Guaranty Corporation, so even if your company cannot meet its financial obligations, the PBGC will step in as needed.